 Our most recent survey, completed in August 2014, found that a higher number of Americans between ages of 45-59 said they have been out of work for more than 6 months during the past 5 years, as have a higher number of black job seekers.
 Overall, the long- and short-term unemployed are not vastly different.
 For some individuals who lost jobs in declining industries that are unlikely to rebound, the skills gap may explain part of the challenge they face, however, especially if they are not able to relocate to other regions of the country where their skills may still be in demand.

 In general, there is a shortage of demand for these long-term unemployed workers, but not because they are lacking particular skills.
-There has been recent research that found evidence of employer discrimination against the long-term unemployed.
-A study by Rand Ghayad published by the Federal Reserve Bank of Boston in 2012 found that employers are more likely to consider job candidates who have been short-term unemployed even if they don’t have the relevant skills than those who have been long-term unemployed but with relevant experience for the position.
+Employers are more likely to consider job candidates who have been short-term unemployed even if they don’t have the relevant skills than those who have been long-term unemployed but with relevant experience for the position.
 This may be due to a stigma associated with being long-term unemployed–that these individuals are lazy or have been damaged by their unemployment.
 This stigma seems to be compounded for some groups of the long-term unemployed, such as older workers, who may face discrimination due to their age as well as their employment status.

 There are ongoing debates as well about what role mental health and confidence play in the ability of the long-term unemployed to get hired into new jobs.
 The Heldrich Center’s Work Trends surveys has demonstrated links between unemployment and mental health, including evidence of the devastating effect of long-term unemployment on individuals’ emotional and mental well-being.
 In Out of Work and Losing Hope: The Misery and Bleak Expectations of American Workers (Van Horn et al, 2011), Heldrich Center researchers reported the results of a nationally representative survey that found that unemployment, and especially long term unemployment, had devastating emotional and personal impacts on individuals and their families, resulting in high stress levels and deep pessimism, including about their prospects for ever finding another job.